MicaylaW/Caesar-Cipher-Algorithm/README.md

 Task Overview
-You were tasked with creating a Python program that implements the Caesar Cipher, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions in the alphabet.
+Create a Python program that implements the Caesar Cipher, a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions in the alphabet.
 The program needed to allow users to input a message and a shift value to perform both encryption and decryption.

 Steps Taken
 Understanding the Caesar Cipher Algorithm: